 If you haven't used the Recording Control before, it

 may not display all the mixer lines that are available that you want to

 Properties within the Recording Control you will encounter a

 controls.
 Check all the ones you wish shown.
 Some may not be of

 interest such as telephone input and you can hide them for less clutter.

 a control which adjusts the overall input volume (in the lower

 image, the left-hand control), in addition to the separate volume

 controls for each particular line.
-Perhaps it would have been better to
+In this case perhaps it would have been better to

 call it Master Recording or something like that.